Aliases for P2RX4 Gene

 GeneCards Summary for P2RX4 Gene

 P2RX4 (Purinergic Receptor P2X 4) is a Protein Coding gene.
-Diseases associated with P2RX4 include chronic pain.
-Among its related pathways are Platelet activation, signaling and aggregation and CREB Pathway.
-GO annotations related to this gene include protein homodimerization activity and ion channel activity.
+Diseases associated with P2RX4 include Posterior Cerebral Artery Infarction and Chronic Fatigue Syndrome.
+Among its related pathways are Platelet homeostasis and Peptide ligand-binding receptors.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ion channel activity.
 An important paralog of this gene is P2RX1.

 Receptor for ATP that acts as a ligand-gated ion channel.
 This receptor is insensitive to the antagonists PPADS and suramin.